Interdisciplinary Business Management

 What is Interdisciplinary Business Management?

 The interdisciplinary business management curriculum is available for the student whose career goals require a program covering the broad area of business.
-This major is appropriate for the student who wishes to postpone specialization until graduate school, the pre-law student who wishes to take pre-legal training in business, or the entrepreneur who plans to organize and operate a small business.
+This major is appropriate for the student who wishes to postpone specialization until graduate school, the business student who wishes to prepare for admission to law school, students pursuing an international career, or the student who wants to develop the entrepreneurial skills needed to start a business, work for someone else, or work in government or non-profit organizations.

 What are the features of Miami’s program?